SixArm/pitch-deck-template/README.md

 * Any accelerators for people telling others?
 A.k.a. promotion power, viral effects.

+* Any economies of scale that lower costs?
+A.k.a. production power, scale effects.

+* Any defensibility of acquisition or retention?
+A.k.a. protection power, moat effects.

-* Any feedback loops that speed up scaling?
+* Any feedback loops that speed up growth?
 A.k.a. propeller power, flywheel effects.

-* Any defensibility on acquisition or retention?
-A.k.a. protection power, moat effects.

 ### Stronger focus can improve your pitch